MERA25: History

 On 28 November 2020, the association was founded as a party under the name Democracy in Europe.
 On 13 November 2021, the party was re-established and took the name of the Greek electoral wing MέΡA25.

 MERA25 ran for the first time in the 2023 Bremen state election.
 The campaign was financed exclusively by individual donations and focused on the topic of housing.
 The party accounted for 0.6% of all valid second votes.

 The party was involved in organizing the Palestine Congress in 2024, which was broken up by the police.
 In October of the same year, the party launched a petition for the immediate resignation of Foreign Minister Baerbock of the Greens because of complicity "in serious violations of international law, including genocide and apartheid" with regard to the genocide in Gaza.
 The petition received over 23,000 signatures after one month.
 Tobias Prüwer wrote in the anti-German weekly Jungle World that "international anti-Zionism" had found its German party in MERA25.

 In the 2024 European parliament elections, MERA25 received 118,616 votes, or 0.3% of the federal vote.
 The party failed to elect any members of the European Parliament.

 Ideology and Platform

 For MERA25 social policies and radical democracy are the focus of its political orientation.
-It is considered a left-wing party.
+It is supportive of direct democracy.
+On the political spectrum it is considered a left-wing party.
 The key points of the party program are: